 Most Eagle Scout service projects wouldn’t succeed without the aid of an Eagle Project Coach.
-It’s true!
-In fact, I can tell you firsthand that when planning my own Eagle project, I was asking myself, “How in the world can I be prepared for the challenges of running an entire Eagle Project all by myself??”
+In fact, I can tell you firsthand that when planning my own Eagle Project, I was asking myself, “How in the world can I be prepared to plan and lead an entire service project all by myself??”
 Luckily, I didn’t need to!
 This is where Eagle project coaches come in…

+What is an Eagle Project Coach?
 An Eagle Project Coach is an adult leader, often affiliated with a district’s Scouting council, who regularly advises scouts on their Eagle service projects.
-The role of an Eagle Project Coach is not to create requirements or dictate the scope of the project, but to provide guidance to a Scout throughout their Eagle Project’s planning and execution process.
+The role of an Eagle Project Coach is not to create requirements or dictate the scope of the project, but to provide guidance to a scout throughout their Eagle Project’s planning and execution process.

 PS.
 This article is based on the experiences and research of Eagle Scout, Kevin A and Cole 🙂

 If you have an upcoming Eagle project, know that your Eagle Project Coach will be there to help!
 They’re not only the advisors to your service project but “the subject matter expert on the (general project) processes and standards,” according to the official BSA guide to advancement.
 Simply put, most Eagle Project Coaches have helped make tons of Eagle projects successful in the past!

 Personally, my Eagle Scout Project Coach was one of the most helpful people I could’ve asked for!
 He gave me planning advice, tips on how to make my ideas more impactful, and even helped on the day of my actual project!